-Ending up having a disabled iPhone due to consecutive incorrect passcode entries is somewhat imbecile but it happens.
+Ending up having a disabled iPhone or connect to iTunes error due to consecutive incorrect passcode entries is somewhat imbecile but it happens.
 In fact, there are some iOS users who ended up having a disabled iPhone even if they did not attempt to unlock their device.
 Nonetheless, this can happen when you put your iPhone in hip jacket pockets, front pants pockets, or pouches and the display is awaken.

 Another possibility is when other people like your kids or some snoopers perhaps, had made several failed attempts to unlock your device.
 For 1 to 5 incorrect passcode attempts, that won’t be a problem.
 For 6 incorrect attempts, your iPhone will be disabled for 1 minute and so on.
 But if 10 incorrect attempts are made, that’s when you will face the worst dilemma as your iPhone will become completely disabled.
 When you’re prompted with a message that says, “iPhone is disabled.
 Connect to iTunes,” you can’t use your device until it’s re-enabled.
 As a security precaution, a locked iPhone requires a passcode or Touch ID for full access to be granted again.

-Unfortunately, there is no other way for you to unlock a disabled iPhone.
+Unfortunately, there is no other way for you to unlock a disabled iPhone or fix connect to iTunes error.
 Even the Apple technician’s at the Genius bar can’t do anything about it since they don’t (so far) have the tool to unlock a disabled iOS device.
 Hence, the only way to enable your iPhone back is to completely erase it through iTunes or iCloud.
 This means a chance of permanently losing critical data that you haven’t backed up.
 Nonetheless, this would be the only option you’ve got to use your hefty iOS handset.
 Read on to learn what to do if your iPhone XS Max is disabled (intentionally or not).

 For those who are looking for a solution to a different problem, drop by our troubleshooting page for we have already addressed some of the most common issues with this phone.
 Browse through the page to find issues that are similar with yours and use the solutions we suggested.
 If they don’t work for you or if you still need our help, contact us anytime through our iPhone issues questionnaire.